niteshnankani-svg/spam_classification_lstm.ipynb/README.md

+## 🔗 Live Demo (Coming Soon)
+A simple interface will be added using Streamlit to test real-time spam predictions.

 # 📩 SMS Spam Detection using Deep Learning (CNN vs LSTM vs BERT)

 This project explores multiple deep learning approaches for SMS spam detection and compares their performance on the same dataset.